keptn/lifecycle-toolkit/examples/taskonly-hello-keptn/README.md

 This example shows how to define a function inline and pass over parameters to this function.

 ## Variants
-* `inline` - shows how to specify a function in the KeptnTaskDefinition
+* `inline` - shows how to specify a function directly in the `KeptnTaskDefinition`
 * `http` - fetches the Script from the Web
 * `upstream` - shows how functions could be reused

 ## Usage

 * Edit task.yaml and add your name to `spec.parameters.map.name`
-* Choose the corresponding folder
+* Navigate to the corresponding folder
 * Apply the manifests: `kubectl apply -f .`

 ## Outcome

 * A KeptnTaskDefinition `hello-keptn-<variant>` should be created
 * A KeptnTask `hello-developer` should be created
 * You can track the state of the job with `kubectl get KeptnTask hello-developer`